-Be aware that a Medicare Part D Plan does not cover everything, and it’s only good for up to $3,750 of initial benefits (2018 initial coverage limit).
+A Part D Plan does not cover everything, and it’s only good for up to $4,660 of initial benefits (2023 initial coverage limit).
 After that, you pay out of pocket until you become eligible for catastrophic coverage.
 This is why we highly recommend GoodRx for People on Medicare.
-They have the most innovative prescription discount program we’ve seen for seniors.
+They have the most innovative prescription discount program we’ve seen for people with Medicare benefits.

 Unless you are exempt, Medicare will impose a penalty if you do not join a Part D plan when first eligible to do so.
 Those exempt from the penalty include people who:

 - Qualify for the Low-Income Subsidy (LIS), or